W427697/Discord-/docs/writing-docs/mdx.md

 <Callout variant="info">

-Writing stories directly in MDX was deprecated in Storybook 7.
-Please reference the [previous documentation](../../../release-6-5/docs/writing-docs/mdx.md) for guidance on that feature.
+Writing stories directly in MDX was removed in Storybook 8, and we're no longer supporting it.
+Please reference the [previous documentation](../../../release-6-5/docs/writing-docs/mdx.md) for guidance on that feature or [migrate](../migration-guide.md) to the new format.

 </Callout>